 GSCX maintains a strictly automated and manual protocol for the immediate freezing of any types of assets related to designated persons, terrorists, or sanctioned entities.

 Mandatory Asset Freezing: Upon a confirmed match against global sanctions lists or notification of a designation by the Bermuda Monetary Authority (BMA) or the Financial Intelligence Agency (FIA), GSCX will immediately freeze all digital assets, accounts, and economic resources held within the GSCX ecosystem by the designated party.
+We need to talk about it.

-Prohibition on Dealing: GSCX strictly prohibits any employee or ecosystem participant from dealing with frozen funds or assets, making funds or financial services available to a sanctioned entity, or engaging in actions that would facilitate the use of such property, unless authorized by a specific license issued by the Minister of Legal Affairs (or relevant jurisdictional authority).
+Prohibition on Dealing: GSCX strictly prohibits any employee or ecosystem participant from dealing with frozen funds or assets, making funds or financial services available to a sanctioned entity, or engaging in actions that would facilitate the use of such property, unless authorized by a specific license issued by the Minister of Legal Affairs (or relevant jurisdictional authority). (– what country? - MJ)

-Duration of Freeze: Assets shall remain "Locked at Protocol" until GSCX receives formal written notification from the relevant regulatory body that the designation has been removed or a specific transactional license has been granted.
+Duration of Freeze: Assets shall remain "Locked at Protocol" until GSCX receives formal written notification from the relevant regulatory body that the designation has been removed, or a specific transactional license has been granted.

 15.5 Baseline Analytics & Anomaly Detection

-GSCX utilizes AI to establish dynamic 'Baseline Analytics' for every client profile, designed to detect subtle anomalies and indicators of Trade-Based Money Laundering (TBML), such as unit pricing deviations, ensuring timely reporting to the Financial Intelligence Agency (FIA).
+GSCX utilizes AI to establish dynamic 'Baseline Analytics' for every client profile, designed to detect subtle anomalies and indicators of Trade-Based Money Laundering (TBML), such as unit pricing deviations is pricing inflation not a better term, ensuring timely reporting to the Financial Intelligence Agency (FIA).

 15.6 Unique Locked-In Digital Records

 To prevent fraud and document recycling, GSCX creates Unique Locked-In Digital Records for every trade document.
 Once a digital record is "locked" into a transaction, it cannot be reused or "recycled" for secondary financing or illicit value transfer.
 This fundamentally eliminates the risk of double-financing and ensures the integrity of the collateral within the clearing house.
+There is much about this item to discuss.
+It is a major fraud industry.

 15.7 Dynamic AML/ATF and Sanctions Risk Ratings

-The in-house risk rating model is dynamic and sensitive to real-time changes in client risk factors, transactional behaviors, and external global intelligence (including updated sanctions lists, adverse media, and shifts in jurisdictional risk levels).
+The in-house risk rating model is dynamic and sensitive to real-time changes in client risk factors, transactional behaviors, and external global intelligence (including updated sanctions lists, adverse media ?, and shifts in jurisdictional risk levels).
 Human intervention is strictly required for risk score updates to or from a 'High Risk' classification.

 16. Governance and Review